MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-create-data-landing-zone.md

 ## Supported regions

 Not all services and features are available in all Azure regions.
 For this tutorial, we recommend that you use the zone-redundant storage replication option for all the central data lakes in your data landing zone.
 Because zone-redundant storage isn't available in all regions, we limit the regions that are available in the deployment template.
-If you plan to deploy to a region that's not listed here, change the setting in the corresponding Bicep files in this repository.
+If you plan to deploy to a region that's not listed here, change the setting in the corresponding [Bicep](/azure/azure-resource-manager/bicep/overview?tabs=bicep) files when you use the template to create a deployment in the Azure portal.

 For this tutorial, select one of the Azure regions in the following list: